anapsix/zabbix-haproxy/README.md

 ```

 >**MAKE SURE TO HAVE APPROPRIATE PERMISSIONS ON HAPROXY SOCKET**
->You can specify what permissions a stats socker file will be created with in `haproxy.cnf`.
+>You can specify what permissions a stats socker file will be created with in `haproxy.cfg`.
 When using non-admin socket for stats, it's _mostly_ safe to allow very loose permissions (0666).
 >You can even use something more restrictive like 0660, as long as you add Zabbix Agent's running user (usually "zabbix") to the HAProxy group (usually "haproxy").
 >This way you don't have to prepend `socat` with `sudo` in `userparameter_haproxy.conf` to make sure Zabbix Agent can access the socket.
 And you don't have to create `/etc/sudoers` entry for Zabbix.
 And don't need to remember to make it restrictive, avoiding all implication of misconfiguring use of SUDO.
 >The symptom of permissions problem on the socket is the following error from Zabbix Agent: